Thrilla in Manila: Fight details

 Seeing the results of round 14, Eddie Futch decided to stop the fight between rounds rather than risk a similar or worse fate for Frazier in the 15th.
 Frazier protested stopping the fight, shouting "I want him, boss," and trying to get Futch to change his mind.
 Futch replied, "It's all over.
 No one will forget what you did here today", and signaled to referee Carlos Padilla, Jr., to end the bout.
 Ali would later claim that this was the closest to dying he had ever been.
 Unbeknownst to Frazier's corner, at the end of the 14th round Ali instructed his cornermen to cut his gloves off, but Dundee ignored him.
 Ali later told his biographer Thomas Hauser, "Frazier quit just before I did.
 I didn't think I could fight anymore."

-Padilla, who scored the fight, and the ringside judges had Ali ahead by a comfortable margin on points but many of the ringside press had the fight scored much closer.
-The Associated Press had the fight even after 14 rounds.
+When the fight ended, Ali was ahead on the scorecards of all three officials.
+Using the 5-point must scoring system, referee Carlos Padilla Jr. had the champion ahead, 66–60, Judge Alfredo Quiazon had it 67–62 and Judge Larry Nadayag had it 66–62.

+Aftermath

+Ring magazine would name this their 1975 "Fight of the Year" and the 12th round would be named "Round of the Year".